Instructor: Peter Holland E-mail: firstname.lastname@example.org Home Office: email@example.com

 Withdrawal from a Course

-If you need to drop this class, please inform your instructor immediately as a courtesy by e-mail since your absence can affect other students in group projects.
+If you need to drop this class, please inform your instructor immediately by e-mail as a courtesy.

 This information is available from the College Online Education Page on the College Web Site